BlueOakJS/blueoak-server/README.md

 # Services

+Services are the building blocks of most of the functionality in the server.
-Services are modules that at a minimum contain an `init` method and some metadata describing the service.
+At a minimum, services are modules that contain an `init` method and some metadata describing the service.
 They can be placed in the *services* directory of your project and will be automatically loaded.

 The metadata should contain an *id*.
 The optional *dependencies* field is an array of ids of other services that are needed.
 The server will guarantee that a service won't be init'd until the dependent servers are init'd.